 British writer Alex Kemp fell in love with a Greek woman, and the next thing he knew he was living on a Greek island.
-He blogs about adapting to his new and beloved country.
-Today, he shares one of his stories with us.
+Read about how he’s adapting.

 Meet Alex Kemp

 Born and raised in the UK and working in “the terribly British worlds of the House of Common’s Library and then as a cricket journalist, Alex Kemp decided it was time to shake things up.
 He began traveling the world, teaching English.
 One day, in a summer school in the English countryside, he met another teacher.
 This beautiful woman from the Peloponnese stole his heart, and set his life on a new trajectory.

 “Within the year she had taken me around Greece, from the wild parts of Mani in the south, to Thrace in the north, many incredible beaches and even to the top of the country on Mount Olympus.
 I, of course, fell in love with the country too.”